elenderg/PAL-1000/instruções de compilação.md

 `To compile some monikettes and some parameters given a rider:` `If the compiler's abort flag is set, exit.`
 `If the rider's token is blank, exit.`
-`If the rider's token is "the", compile the monikettes and the parameters given the rider (definite article); repeat.` `If the rider's token is any indefinite article, compile the monikettes and the parameters given the rider (indefinite article); repeat.`
+`If the rider's token is "_the", compile the monikettes and the parameters given the rider (definite article); repeat.` `If the rider's token is any indefinite article, compile the monikettes and the parameters given the rider (indefinite article); repeat.`
 `If the rider's token is any monikette string, compile the monikettes and the parameters given the rider (monikette string); repeat.`
-`Abort with "'" then the rider's token then "' is not valid in a routine header." and the rider.`
+`Abort with "_'_" then the rider's token then "_' is not valid in a routine header._" and the rider.`

 `To compile some monikettes and some parameters given a rider (definite article):` `If the compiler's abort flag is set, exit.`
 `Move the rider (compiler rules).`
 `Scan a name given the rider.`
 `If the compiler's abort flag is set, exit.`
-`Prepend "the " to the name.`
+`Prepend "_the "_ to the name.`
 `Add a monikette to the monikettes given the name.`

 `To compile some monikettes and some parameters given a rider (indefinite article):` `If the compiler's abort flag is set, exit.`
-`Add a parameter to the parameters given "parameter" and the rider's token's first.` `If the rider's token is "another", put "other" into the parameter's name.` `Move the rider (compiler rules).`
+`Add a parameter to the parameters given "_parameter_" and the rider's token's first.` `If the rider's token is "_another", put "_other_" into the parameter's name.` `Move the rider (compiler rules).`
 `Scan a name given the rider.`
 `Extend the parameter's name with the name.`
-`If the rider's token is "called", compile the call'd part given the rider and the parameter.` `Resolve the parameter.`
+`If the rider's token is "_called", compile the call'd part given the rider and the parameter.` `Resolve the parameter.`
-`If the parameter is duplicated in the parameters, abort with "Dude, you already have a parameter called '" then the parameter's name then "'." and the parameter's locus; exit.`
+`If the parameter is duplicated in the parameters, abort with "_Dude, you already have a parameter called '_" then the parameter's name then "_'._" and the parameter's locus; exit.`
 `Add a monikette to the monikettes given the parameter's type.`